Text To Text Connections Examples

 The connections between texts can manifest in diverse ways.
 Here are some key types:

-• Literary Device Comparisons: This involves examining how authors utilize similar literary devices to achieve different effects.
+• Literary Device Comparisons: This involves examining how authors put to use similar literary devices to achieve different effects.
 Consider comparing the use of symbolism in Nathaniel Hawthorne's The Scarlet Letter and F. Scott Fitzgerald's The Great Gatsby.
 While both novels employ symbolism extensively, the nature and function of the symbols differ.
 In The Scarlet Letter, the scarlet letter 'A' serves as a potent symbol of shame and societal judgment, whereas in The Great Gatsby, the green light across the bay represents unattainable dreams and longing.
 Comparing these uses of symbolism highlights the authors' unique stylistic choices and their impact on the overall narrative.

 Examples of Text-to-Text Connections: Illuminating Insights